geoparse/insurtech-open-data/README.md

 Source: [https://osdatahub.os.uk/data/downloads/open/OpenNames](https://osdatahub.os.uk/data/downloads/open/OpenNames)

 OS Open Names is a dataset from Ordnance Survey that provides the most comprehensive index of place names, road names, and postcodes across Great Britain.
-This repository includes tools and examples for accessing, processing, and analysing OS Open Names data — helping you link locations to coordinates, perform spatial lookups, and integrate authoritative geographic names into your applications or analyses.
+This section includes tools and examples for accessing, processing, and analysing OS Open Names data — helping you link locations to coordinates, perform spatial lookups, and integrate authoritative geographic names into your applications or analyses.

 ```bash